Calf Watch – Developing a system to remotely monitor calving and study calf loss in extensive situations in Northern Australia

 Calf Watch is co-funded by Meat & Livestock Australia and the Northern Territory Government and is due to conclude in October 2020.

-For further information about Calf Watch, contact Tim Schatz, Principal Beef Research Scientist, Northern Territory Department of Primary Industry and Resources on 08 8999 2332.
+For further information about Calf Watch, contact Tim Schatz, Principal Beef Research Scientist, Northern Territory Department of Industry, Tourism and Trade on 08 8999 2332.